What Is the Occupational Outlook Handbook?

 The Occupation Finder

-The Occupation Finder allows you to filter a list of occupations by combining any of 5 factors: median pay level, level of education, availability of on the job training, projected level of new jobs, and projected level of growth.
+The Occupation Finder allows you to filter a list of occupations by combining any of five factors: median pay level, level of education, availability of on-the-job training, projected level of new jobs, and projected level of growth.

-For example, a search by bachelor’s degree with no on the job training, projected number of new jobs between 10,000 and 49,000 with faster than average growth and median pay between 3$35,000 and $55,000 yielded a list of occupations including meeting convention and event planners; interpreters and translators; child, family and school social workers; community and social service specialist; and education, training and library workers.
+For example, a search by bachelor’s degree with no on-the-job training, projected number of new jobs between 10,000 and 49,000 with faster than average growth and median pay between $35,000 and $55,000 yielded a list of occupations including meeting convention and event planners; interpreters and translators; child, family, and school social workers; community and social service specialist; and education, training, and library workers.